fulup-bzh/OidConnect/README.md

     grep '5' composer.json
     -> "laravel/framework": "~5.0"

-2) Install 'guzzlehttp' component [this is the only external dependency]
+2) Install 'guzzlehttp' component, this is the only mandatory external dependency for OpenID-Connect.
+Nevertheless if you wish to use "./artisan route:scan" to test controller samples you may want to add laravel-annotations.

      Update your composer.json and add modify your require array as such "require": {
         "laravel/framework": "~5.0",
-        "guzzlehttp/guzzle": "~5.0"
+        "guzzlehttp/guzzle": "~5.0",  // this is mandatory for OAuth2 and OpenID
+        "adamgoose/laravel-annotations": "~5.0" // optional but used in samples https://github.com/adamgoose/laravel-annotations
      },

 3) Refresh your distrib